 Handheld lasers which are pointed at a plane or a helicopter can "dazzle" pilots who "almost certainly will be distracted", they said.

 See also: Laser attacks mid-air are an unnerving experience, says pilot

 If pilots are distracted at a critical time, such as during landing, the result could be disastrous, according to their editorial published in the British Journal of Ophthalmology.

-In the UK there were more than 1,500 cases of lasers directed at aircraft in the last year, they say.
+In the UK there have been more than 1,500 cases of lasers directed at aircraft in the last year, they say.

 Just nine days later a British Airways service from Amsterdam was affected when a beam was aimed at the aircraft as it headed towards Heathrow.

 But there is no evidence to suggest that t lasers pointed at cockpits damage pilots' eyesight, the experts said.